laurentkempe/GitDiffMargin/README.md

 * Undo the change
 * Show the diff in extenral tool
 * Copy the old code into the clipboard
+* Define the colors of the Addition, Modification and Deletion diff margin through Visual Studio Fonts and Colors options

 You might see a little video on the [following page](http://www.flickr.com/photos/laurentkempe/8116990137/).